FailAcademy/learning/wdp-toronto/_projects/project-01.md

 - Make appropriate use of classes and IDs as selectors
 - Use a CSS reset
 - Use the `background` property where appropriate
-- Use the `float` property effectively
 - Demonstrate effective use of box model properties
 - Demonstrate effective use of CSS properties for altering the visual display of text (e.g. `font-family`, `font-style`, `text-transform`, etc.)
 - Incorporate custom fonts using `@font-face`
 - Use an icon font
 - Use CSS3 properties where appropriate (e.g. `box-shadow` or `border-radius`)
+- Use flexbox layout properties (no floats!)

+**RWD requirements:**

+Your project must:

+- Be responsively designed using a mobile-first approach
+- Be optimized for 3 screen sizes: mobile, `min-width: 600px` and `min-width: 1240px`

+**JS requirements:**

+Your project must:

+- Incorporate "smooth scrolling" into the menu that navigates to specific headings in the page
+- Incorporate an image slider using a jQuery plugin for the featured product area ([Flickity](http://flickity.metafizzy.co/) is a good choice)
+- Display an alert box that says "Thanks for subscribing!" whenever a user successfully submits the newsletter form with valid email address, otherwise they should see a message in the alert box that asks them to enter a valid email address

+**Additional requirements:**

+Your project must:

+- Take into account all feedback you received during the project check-in
+- Be sure to **test** your project completely in **all major browsers** (Chrome, Firefox, Safari, Opera, IE11) when you think you're finished

 **Stretch goals:**

 Want to challenge yourself?
 Your project could also:

-- Be responsively designed using a mobile-first approach
-- Be optimized for 3 screen sizes: mobile and `min-width: 600px` and `min-width: 1240px`
+- Update the the cart icon in the top-right corner of the header every time the user clicks the "Add to Cart" button for a product (see the additional stretch goal design comp in the project assets folder)
+- Incorporate a fixed header at the top of the page (so that the navigation menu is always visible when the user scrolls down)

 ## Submission Instructions

-When you're ready to submit your project, **please email a link to your GitHub repository containing your project** to alimaqsood@redacademy.com.
+When you're ready to submit your project, **please email a link to your GitHub repository containing your project** to [carlos@redacademy.com](mailto:carlos@redacademy.com).